From Albania, we continued to travel to Montenegro’s seaside.

 Still, you will be amazed by the wonderful views from the sea of the rocky mountainside, and you’ll be enjoying some interesting stops along the way.

-During the Budva boat ride, at one point you will go round a large rock, with lovely old buildings crowded at the top.
-This is Sveti Stefan.
-You will not be able to get off from the boat, so you’ll have to admire it from a distance when you travel to Montenegro’s seaside.
+During the Budva boat ride, at one point you will go around a large rock, with lovely old buildings crowded at the top.
+This is Sveti Stefan, a little island known for its gorgeous beaches and upscale hotels, connected to the mainland by a small isthmus.
+You will not be able to get off the boat, so you’ll have to admire it from a distance when you travel to Montenegro’s seaside.

 This small fortified village was initially built to protect around twelve families from the Turk attacks, in the 15th century.
 Its population grew to around 400 inhabitants during the next three centuries, becoming a true village.
 However, during the communist period, the Yugoslav government acquired it and turned it into a five-star hotel resort, and the former inhabitants were relocated to the mainland.